Tony Levine: Houston

 Tony Levine was hired by Houston head coach Kevin Sumlin to be the special teams coordinator in 2008.
 During his time in this position, Houston achieved great success, and finished the 2011 season undefeated in regular season play.

 He was named interim head football coach of the Cougars immediately after Sumlin left his team for Texas A&M; however, on December 21 — eleven days before the Cougars were due to play in the 2012 TicketCity Bowl — Houston dropped the "interim" from Levine's title and formally named him as the school's 12th head coach.
 The Cougars then defeated No. 22 Penn State in the TicketCity Bowl.
 Houston finished No. 14 in the Coaches Poll for 2011.

 Levine was relieved after three seasons at Houston on December 8, 2014, with an overall record of 21–17, and three bowl appearances.
-On what seemed to be a promising year, the Cougars lost their inaugural game in TDECU Stadium to UTSA 27-7--a disappointment compounded by the loss in the opening game to Texas State 30-13 two years prior.
+On what seemed to be a promising year, the Cougars lost their inaugural game in TDECU Stadium to UTSA 27-7 – a disappointment compounded by the loss in the season opener to Texas State 30-13 two years prior.

 Western Kentucky

 Levine returned to coaching after sitting out the 2015 season, joining Jeff Brohm's staff at Western Kentucky as co-offensive coordinator, special teams coordinator and tight ends coach.
-WKU finished the 2016 season with an 11-3 record and ranked No. 23 in the nation as Conference USA Champions.
+WKU finished the 2016 season with an 11–3 record and ranked No. 23 in the nation as Conference USA Champions.
 WKU finished the season 1st nationally in scoring offense (45.5 points per game), 5th in total offense (523 yards per game) and 5th in passing offense (336 yards per game).

-Levine was named the National Special Teams Coach of the Year by Phil Steele Magazine at the conclusion of the 2016 season as well.
+Levine was named the National Special Teams Coach of the Year by Phil Steele Magazine at the conclusion of the 2016 season.